popitsch/rnalib/docs/readme.rst

   respective indexing data structures (e.g., tabix or bai files) for efficient random access.
 This enables users to quickly switch between genomic sub regions (e.g., for focussing on difficult/complex regions) and whole transcriptome analyses during development.
-* Pygenlib implements a transcriptome model that models parent/child relationships between genomic features (e.g., genes, transcripts, exons, etc.) as python objects and references that are dynamically created when loading a GFF/GTF file.
-Pygenlib understands respective GFF/GTF 'flavours' (e.g., ID attribute names) from different major providers such as gencode, ensembl, refseq, etc.
+* rnalib implements a transcriptome model that models parent/child relationships between genomic features (e.g., genes, transcripts, exons, etc.) as python objects and references that are dynamically created when loading a GFF/GTF file. rnalib understands respective GFF/GTF 'flavours' (e.g., ID attribute names) from different major providers such as gencode, ensembl, refseq, etc.

-Most importantly, pygenlib was not designed to replace the great work of others but to integrate with it and fill gaps.
-For example, pygenlib provides interfaces for integrating with `pybedtools <https://daler.github .io/pybedtools/index.html>`__ and `bioframe <https://bioframe.readthedocs.io/>`__.
+Most importantly, rnalib was not designed to replace the great work of others but to integrate with it and fill gaps.
+For example, rnalib provides interfaces for integrating with `pybedtools <https://daler.github .io/pybedtools/index.html>`__ and `bioframe <https://bioframe.readthedocs.io/>`__.

 Installation